WPTravelteam/wp-travel/readme.txt

 Donate link: http://wptravel.io/downloads/
 Requires at least: 4.4.0
 Tested up to: 4.9.8
-Stable tag: 1.5.3
+Stable tag: 1.5.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-* Minimum SERVER PHP version requirements : PHP v.5.5+

-The best choice for a Travel Agency, Tour Operator or Destination Management Company, wanting to manage packages more efficiently & increase sales.
+"WP Travel" is the best choice for a Travel Agency, Tour Operator or Destination Management Company, wanting to manage packages more efficiently & increase sales.
+It's scalable, powerful, easy to use plugin for WordPress to manage packages and booking.
+Make a decision to enhance your travel site with powerful features with our simple plugin.
+WP Travel is scalable, powerful and probably, the easiest plugin available in WordPress to manage packages and booking

 == Description ==
 "WP Travel" is the best choice for a Travel Agency, Tour Operator or Destination Management Company, wanting to manage packages more efficiently & increase sales.
 It's scalable, powerful, easy to use plugin for WordPress to manage packages and booking.
 Make a decision to enhance your travel site with powerful features with our simple plugin.
 WP Travel is scalable, powerful and probably, the easiest plugin available in WordPress to manage packages and booking

+* Minimum SERVER PHP version requirements : PHP v.5.5+

 * Check detail info at ["wptravel.io"](http://wptravel.io/) by WEN Solution.
 * Checkout ["Demo"](http://wptravel.io/demo).